awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 | `registryUrl` | The endpoint of the registry\.
 This must match the corresponding registry URL in the Compose file\. |

 **Note**
 To allow AWS IoT Greengrass to access a secret by default, the name of the secret must start with *greengrass\-*\.
 Otherwise, your Greengrass service role must grant access\.
-For more information, see [Allow AWS IoT Greengrass to Get Secret Values](secrets.md#secrets-config-service-role)\.
+For more information, see [Allow AWS IoT Greengrass to get secret values](secrets.md#secrets-config-service-role)\.

 **To get login information for Docker images from AWS Marketplace**
 Use the `aws ecr get-login` command to get your user name, password, and registry URL for Docker images from AWS Marketplace\.